secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/JavaScript Deobfuscation/Introduction/Source Code.md

 ### JavaScript
 - The same concept applies to `JavaScript`.
-It can be internally written between `<script>` elements or written into a separate `.js` file and referenced within the `HTML` code.
+- It can be internally written between `<script>` elements.
+- However, it can also be written into a separate `.js` file and referenced within the `HTML` code.
 - We can see in our `HTML` source that the `.js` file is referenced externally:
 ```html
 <script src="secret.js"></script>